 From the Great Horned Owl to the Barred Owl, Minnesota has majestic types of owls in many areas throughout the state.

-Here in our article, we’ll look at the different types of owls in Minnesota and explore the characteristics of each one.
+Here in our article, we’ll explore Minnesota’s different types of owls and their characteristics.

 With this information, you’ll have a better understanding of the types of owls that call the state home and the habitats they live in.
 Let’s get started!